slash-segmentation/CHM/python/README.md

 Computes the HOG (histogram of oriented gradients) features of the image.

 The original MATLAB function used float32 values for many intermediate values so the outputs from this filter are understandably off by up to 1e-7.
 The improved accuracy is used for MATLAB or Python models since it just adds more accuracy.

-*TODO: more details - reference and parameters used*
+*TODO: more details - reference and parameters used and the new HOG*

 ### Edge